lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    With *run 0*, the simulation will run for 0 step, which is enough for creating the system and saving the final state.
+    With *run 0*, the simulation will run for 0 steps, which is enough for creating the system and saving the final state.

 ..  container:: justify